 On Thursday 18th June at 4pm BST/ 11am EST, Front Line Genomics is bringing you an interactive discussion from global experts in synthetic biology to discuss how we could have used this innovative science to be better prepared for COVID-19.
-You can register for this discussion here.

 In preparation, we took a deeper look at what synthetic biology is, its applications and how people are using this to fight the pandemic.

 Synthetic biology is a multi-disciplinary area of research that uses a mixture of biology, engineering, genetics, chemistry and computer science to alter the structure and function of microorganisms.
 Synthetic biology has many applications ranging from drug and vaccine development, applications in food and agriculture, manufacturing and diagnostic tests.

 In the fight against the current pandemic, scientists are turning to synthetic biology to speed up the development of a vaccine.

 While there are a wide variety of uses, this article will focus on the applications in diagnostics, vaccine and therapeutic development.

 Synthetic biology can be applied to help provide diagnostic tests, including Toehold circuits and in vitro CRISPR-based detection approaches, which could be utilised to test COVID-19 patients.
 Scientists can apply these approaches to develop diagnostic kits that are easy to distribute.

 Likewise, synthetic biologists are also experts in the scaling and automatising molecular biology experiments to high-throughput levels.
 Currently, the WHO recognises a RT-qPCR test with standard and confirmed primers and probes, but there is an increasing lack of RNA extraction kits that are needed for this type of test, leading to a bottleneck in testing people.
 This could be a unique opportunity for synthetic biology applications to scale up testing.